Khaledxab/gsheetsX/README.md

-# gsheetsX - Modern Google Sheets Data Viewer
+# gsheetsX -  Google Sheets Data extractor

 gsheetsX is a Flask web app that allows easy viewing and sorting of data from Google Sheets.
 With gsheetsX, you can effortlessly explore and present tabulated information in ascending order, providing a sleek and user-friendly data visualization experience.